splunk/observability-workshop/content/en/scenarios/optimize_monitoring/1-getting-started/1-access-ec2.md

 ## 4. Putty (For Windows Versions prior to Windows 10)

-If you do not have SSH pre-installed or if you are on a Windows system,  the best option is to install putty, you can find [here.](https://www.putty.org/)
+If you do not have SSH pre-installed or if you are on a Windows system, the best option is to install Putty which you can find [here.](https://www.putty.org/)

 {{% notice title="Important" style="info" %}}
 If you **cannot** install Putty, please go to [Web Browser (All)](#4-web-browser-all).